BernardNjuguna/alx-pre_course/0x01-git/README.md

-This is my Second README
+This is my Second README.
+The tasks in this project are aimed at teaching me the basic commands in git.